 The Guaranty Recovery Cash Fund will require that for-profit colleges and universities with a physical presence in Nebraska contribute to a fund that would be used primarily to reimburse students attending these schools if they go out of business.
 Nebraska for-profit institutions will contribute one-tenth of 1 percent of their annual tuition revenue to the fund until it reached $250,000.
 The Coordinating Commission will administer the fund.

-Currently there are three schools in Nebraska that fall under this for-profit category: Kaplan University, with campuses in Lincoln and Omaha; the Creative Center, in Omaha; and National American University’s Bellevue campus.
+Currently there are two schools in Nebraska that fall under this for-profit category: the Creative Center, in Omaha and National American University’s Bellevue campus.